Big Pigeon in Southwest Iowa

 • b.
 17 May 1918 rural Hancock, Lincoln T., Pott.
 Co.; s/o John J. Frahm (b.
 Schleswig-Holstein) & Dora Noehren (b.
 Shelby Co.); family moved to Shelby, Shelby Co. about 1919 & to Lincoln T., Shelby Co. in the late 1930s.

-• entered service 26 Aug 1940 at Fort George Wright, Spokane, WA from Shelby Co., IA; service credited to Shelby Co.; buried Luxembourg American Cem., Hamm, Luxembourg.
+• entered service 26 Aug 1940 at Fort George Wright, Spokane, WA from Shelby Co., IA; service credited to Shelby Co.; buried Luxembourg American Cem., Hamm, three miles east of Luxembourg City center.

 • 347th Inf.
 Regt., 87th Inf.
 Div., VIII Corps, Third Army; KIA 26 Mar 1945, on the Rhine at Boppard, south of Coblenz, Germany during the VIII Corps Rhine crossing.

-• The ETO > Central Europe > Crossing the Rhine.
+• WWII Germany > The ETO > Central Europe > Crossing the Rhine

 † Franklin, Milburn Martin, SN 0-736-767, US Army Air Force, Lewis Co., WA